MUNsdh/readthedocs/docs/source/Getting Started with PCB Assembly.rst

     :figwidth: 700px
     :target: ../_static/images/assembly3.PNG

-Use components like these when hand soldering
+Use components like these when hand soldering.
+For components like this you might need a microscope to solder them, the packages can be very small.